hagersalehahmed/Breast-Cancer-Prediction/README.md

   https://keras.io/keras_tuner/

 ## Feature selection methods
 Recursive Feature Elimination (RFE) is a wrapper-type feature selection algorithm.
 RFE assigned scores for each features, and features that have the highest scores will be extracted.
-Scikit-learn library \cite{RFE} is used to apply RFE with random forest.